 - 1. A Doctor's Note from the student's doctor on the doctor's official letterhead stating that the student requires an Assistance Animal.
 If the disability is not readily apparent or known, the Doctor's Note should include the disability and the student's disability-related need for an Assistance Animal. - a.
 A note on a prescription pad will not be accepted. - 2.
 Recent Veterinary Records (within the last 12 months), including but not limited to veterinary notes, animal behavioral notes and any documentation of the Assistance Animal being exposed to a communicable disease. - 3.
 A Veterinary Note from the Assistance Animal's licensed veterinarian stating that the Assistance Animal has a clean bill of health and that it has received all required and recommended immunizations against diseases in accordance with local ordinances and regulations.
-This Veterinary Note must be dated within 60 days of request by a licensed Veterinary. - B. The Disability Services Officer and the Dean of Students must consider the following (as per the U.S. Department of Housing and Urban Development requirements): - 1.
+This Veterinary Note must be dated within 60 days of request by a licensed Veterinary.

+- B. The Disability Services Officer and the Dean of Students must consider the following (as per the U.S. Department of Housing and Urban Development requirements): - 1.
 "Does the [student] seeking to use and live with the animal have a disability i.e., a physical or mental impairment that substantially limits one or more major life activities?" - 2.
 "Does the [student] making the request have a disability-related need for an assistance animal?
-In other words, does the animal work, provide assistance, perform tasks or services for the benefit of the [student] with a disability, or provide emotional support that alleviates one or more of the identified symptoms or effects of a [student's] existing disability?" - C. If the answer to either of the above questions is "No", then the College may deny the Student the request for an Assistance - D. An Assistance Animal will qualify as a 'reasonable accommodation" when that animal is necessary to afford the student equal opportunity to use and enjoy a dwelling, assuming that the use of the animal does not pose a direct threat.
+In other words, does the animal work, provide assistance, perform tasks or services for the benefit of the [student] with a disability, or provide emotional support that alleviates one or more of the identified symptoms or effects of a [student's] existing disability?" - C. If the answer to either of the above questions is "No", then the College may deny the Student the request for an Assistance Animal. - D. An Assistance Animal will qualify as a 'reasonable accommodation' when that animal is necessary to afford the student equal opportunity to use and enjoy a dwelling, assuming that the use of the animal does not pose a direct threat. - E. The Dean of Students will provide an approval or disapproval notice within five (5) business days of the student's request. - F. An approval of an Assistance Animal, does not mean that the Owner will be placed in a Single Occupancy Room.